masoudkarimif/masoudkarimif.github.io/content/posts/aws-lambda-with-terraform.md

 </p>
 <br/>

+### CloudWatch
+CloudWatch is an AWS service that collects and aggregates logs from other services (such as Lambda) on AWS.
+Logs are the outputs produced when running code.
+An example of that is the `print` method in Python; whatever you `print` is considered an output, and therefore logs.

+Two main concepts in CloudWatch are Log Groups and Log Streams.
+A log group is a group of log streams that share the same retention period (how log before they get expired and deleted from CloudWatch).
+In case of Lambda functions, each function is associated with a log group named `/aws/lambda/<name-of-the-lambda-function>`.

+Inside each log group, there are a number of log streams.
+Each log stream is a sequence of logs that share the same source.

 ### Lambda
 Lambda is the Function As A Service (FaaS) offering from AWS.
 It's a serverless computing offering that lets you run almost any type of code without the need to provision or maintain a server.
 Lambda is one of the most popular services on AWS and can be hooked up to more than 200 AWS services (including S3, SQS, SNS, and API Gateway) to build a cloud application.
 Lambda supports several runtimes (languages), including Python, Nodejs, and Go.
 You can find the full list [here](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html).